Summary

 As established earlier, private companies fail to have a centralized marketplace for their shares or stocks for buying or selling.
 This reality makes the shares of private companies theoretically worth less than that of a public company.
 To reflect this lower level of marketability when appraising private companies, expert qualifiers like BA FL|GA|HI apply the DLOM to the valuation.

 However, it is important to note that quantifying the discount itself is difficult.
 A variety of methods may be employed during the valuation of private companies.
 This helps capture the true value of the DLOM.
+The complexities associated with closely held companies, particularly regarding ownership interests that are noncontrolling and nonmarketable, add to the challenges faced by valuation analysts.

 Those methods include the Restricted Stock Method, the IPO Method, and the Option Pricing Method.
 Despite the method used, most valuators agree that the difference usually varies between 30% and 50%.